-a holiday twist.
+Your logo is sporting a holiday twist.
 Shoppers are searching from their smartphones for gift ideas and store hours now that you’ve made your website mobile-responsive.
 And you’ve even added a variety of fall and winter creative assets to your email marketing campaigns.
-You must be ready, right?our logo is sporting
+You must be ready, right?

 Give yourself a pat on the back, and then be sure you’re getting an extra-big piece of the nearly $7 billion holiday pie by incorporating landing pages into your holiday marketing strategy.
 Never used a landing page before?
 Here’s what you should know: